Winstanley Island Cabin

 Directions

-Located on Winstanley Island approximately 30 air miles east of Ketchikan on the east side of the Behm Canal between Rudyerd and Smeaton Bays.
-Accessible only by float plane or boat.
-A mooring buoy is provided at the site on a first-come, first-served basis.
-Consult local tide tables before departing.
-Refer to USGS map Ketchikan B-3.
+Located on saltwater approximately 30 air miles east of Ketchikan on the east side of Behm Canal between Rudyerd and Smeaton Bays.
+Accessible by float plane or boat only.
+A mooring buoy is provided.
+Refer to USGS map Ketchikan B-3 and consult local tide tables before departing.
+Helicopter access is prohibited in this designated Wilderness area.

 Amenities